 Curion is causing several production issues and it is also cumbersome to support.
 The purpose of this request is to enhancement the existing process flow to include the above-mentioned functionalities and eliminate Curion from the process.

-Line Highlighted in Red – Process Change SNOW to SAP (Previous flow is SNOW- Curion –SAP)

-Decision box highlighted in Green – No Process change but one new step added

-Process box highlighted in Green – No Process change but one new step added
+User creation / modification

 Process Flow: